yann-yinn/nuxt-gustave/README.md

 ## Installation

-Install Gustave as a **dev dependency** only, as it is needed only to generate the html files from our markdown files.
+Install Gustave as a **dev dependency** only, as it is needed only to generate the JSON files from our markdown files.

 ```sh
 npm install nuxt-gustave --save-dev